oauthstuff/draft-oauth-rar/main.md

 The value of the `type` field determines the allowable contents of the object which contains it.

-This draft defines a set of common data elements that are designed to be usable across different types of APIs.
+This specification defines a set of common data elements that are designed to be usable across different types of APIs.
 These data elements MAY be combined in different ways depending on the needs of the API.
 All data elements are OPTIONAL for use by a given API definition.
 The allowable values of all elements are determined by the API being protected.

 `locations`:
 :   An array of strings representing the location of the resource or resource server.
 These strings are typically URIs identifying the